 Sony’s own wireless gaming headset is made to showcase the PS5’s 3D audio effect and also works on the PS4.

 The PS5 HD Camera is a neat accessory for people interested in using their PS5 to livestream video games or broadcast their gameplay with friends.
 It includes dual 1080p lenses and allows you to remove the background of your camera’s feed and replace it with something else.

-A membership to PlayStation Plus allows PlayStation 4 and PS5 owners to play games online, download free titles every month, and take advantage of discounts on the PS Store.
+A membership to PlayStation Plus Essential allows PlayStation 4 and PS5 owners to play games online, download free titles every month, use cloud save backups, and take advantage of discounts on the PS Store.